 Teachers will send home a copy of their class discipline plan.
 Please review the plan with your child.
 Please read the Student Code of Conduct that is attached to this handbook to review the discipline policies in place for our entire school corporation for serious or habitual discipline issues.
-In specific situations, parents may not be contacted directly concerning minor discipline matters.
-We believe it is important to allow children to correct their poor choices on their own when possible, especially when the situation is a minor one and we believe the situation does not need additional parent intervention.
+Parents may not be contacted directly concerning minor discipline matters in specific situations.
+We believe it is important to allow children to correct their poor choices on their own when possible, especially when the situation is minor, and we believe the situation does not need additional parental intervention.